node-usb/node-usb/README.md

 Performs a reset of the device.
 Callback is called when complete.

 #### .setAutoDetachKernelDriver(enable)
-Enable/disable libusb's automatic kernel driver detachment (default true)
+Enable/disable libusb's automatic kernel driver detachment (defaults to true in the WebUSB API)

 ### Interface